 Support, support, support

-Whether you are in or out of a relationship, egg freezing can feel like an exceptionally lonely and isolating process.
-Many women feel misunderstood and withdrawn from their everyday lives, like they can only focus on the egg freezing process itself.
+Whether you're in a relationship or not, egg freezing can feel exceptionally lonely and isolating.
+Many women feel misunderstood and withdrawn from their everyday lives, almost as if they can only focus on the egg-freezing process itself.
 Support from partners, family, friends, and even co-workers is essential during this time.

-When the time comes to begin the procedure, pick a support person (or a team made up of various people in your life) to learn how to do the shots with you.
-Having others there with you during the daily medications, whether physically or on FaceTime, can help you feel surrounded with positivity and love, as well as more grounded and “seen” in your space.
+- Designate injection support.
+When beginning the procedure, pick a support person (or team of people) to learn how to do the shots with you.
+Having others present during daily medications—whether physically or via FaceTime—can help you feel surrounded with positivity and love, while keeping you grounded and "seen" in your space.

 Planning ahead

-Plan your egg freezing during a period at work where you have the mental capacity to take care of yourself.
-It may also be helpful to schedule the process in a month where you don’t have prior family or friend commitments, and space and time to do the things and be with the people that feel best to you.
+- Time it strategically.
+Plan your egg freezing during a period at work when you have the mental capacity to focus on self-care.
+Schedule the process when you don't have prior family or friend commitments, ensuring you have space and time for activities and people that make you feel your best.

-Go out and buy yourself your favorite snacks to have in the house for the days when you aren’t feeling your best, indulge and spend the day in bed if you need, or go for a walk with your partner or best friend that helps lift you up and brings out your best self.
+- Prepare your comfort essentials.
+Stock up on your favorite snacks for days when you aren't feeling your best.
+Give yourself permission to indulge and spend a day in bed if needed, or go for a walk with your partner or best friend who lifts you up and brings out your best self.

 Letting yourself feel

-Therapy is also a significantly helpful and effective tool during the egg freezing process.
-Having a therapist who can support and challenge you to understand what you are going through can be essential during such a new experience.
+- Consider therapy as a valuable tool during the egg-freezing process.
+Having a therapist who can support and challenge you to understand what you're going through can be essential during such a new experience.

-When it comes to freezing your eggs, there is so much anxiety and fear that can come from walking into a completely unknown experience.
-No matter how prepared you may be, somehow the process can still feel so mysterious and surreal.
-At the end of the day, you are embarking on this journey for the possibility of something beautiful, whatever that may look like for you.
-Keeping in mind your end goal will always help you see the bright light at the end of the tunnel.
+Remember: you're embarking on this journey for the possibility of something beautiful, whatever that may look like for you.
+Keeping your end goal in mind will always help you see the bright light at the end of the tunnel.

 Jordanne Sculler is a Licensed Psychotherapist and Relationship Expert based in New York City.
 If you are seeking support or want to learn more about her practice, you can schedule an appointment at www.jordannescullerlmhc.com.
 For daily tips, follow @jordannesculler on Instagram.